team836/contributing-guidelines/README.md

 # Team836 Contributing Guidelines

-Please follow these guidelines when you are trying to contribute to PAYW software.
+Please follow these guidelines when you are trying to contribute to Team836 software.

 ## Language